woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

 This section describes how to upgrade Boundless Suite 4.9.x to |version| on Red Hat-based Linux distributions.

-.. note:: If you made changes to the Tomcat context files located in ``/etc/tomcat8/Catalina/localhost/``, please back them up now or your changes will be lost.
-After completing the upgrade process, restore the backed up files.

 .. note:: This upgrade moved from PostgreSQL 9.3 to 9.6.
 If you are using the database aspect of Boundless Suite, a migration will need to occur.

 #.
 Change to the ``root`` user: